The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Algorithmic Audit of TikTok Advertisement System

 \subsubsection{Experimental Design and Agent Configuration}

-We employed a paired user study design to isolate the effect of age on ad delivery.
-We created a set of paired automated agents (sock-puppets), where each pair consisted of one \textit{minor} agent (aged 16--17) and one \textit{adult} agent (aged 20--21).
-We purposefully avoided borderline age of 18 (as the age of majority is 18 years in all EU Member States except for Scotland) to send a clear and indisputable signal to the platform of each account's minor or adult status.
-The narrow age gap between the two groups was chosen intentionally to minimize confounding factors related to generational content preferences, ensuring that differences in recommendations were attributable to legal status (minor vs. adult) rather than generational cohorts.
+We employed a \textit{paired user study design} to isolate the effect of age on ad delivery.
+We created paired automated agents (sock-puppets), each consisting of a \textit{minor} agent (aged 16--17) and an \textit{adult} agent (aged 20--21).
+We avoided the borderline age of 18 (legal majority in all EU Member States except Scotland) to ensure a clear distinction in platform signals.
+The small age gap was chosen to minimise confounding from generational content preferences, ensuring that differences in recommendations reflect legal status rather than cohort effects.

 The gender (\textit{female} or \textit{male}) was assigned to each pair randomly, being the same for minor and adult user (to prevent introducing another undesired confounding factor).

 Out of total 4 pairs of agents, each pair was assigned a specific interest profile corresponding to high-engagement topics among adolescents: \textit{beauty}, \textit{fitness}, \textit{gaming} and \textit{politics}.
 These topics are selected from the main topical groups provided by the TikTok platform in the Explore feature -- out of them, we selected such topics, where the sufficient amount of commercial communication appears.